LTR, Tweed Horizons, Newtown St Boswells, Roxburghshire, Scotland, TD6 0SG

 The concept with the main restaurant and pub culture here is ‘field to fork’, so you can always guarantee freshness.
 There’s also the Beef & Ale Trail to be explored, and for those who like to relax in 5-star luxury, we would recommend the beautiful Eastnor Castle.
 Which makes a great base for exploring the area and its many foodie delights.

-Visit the big department stores to tick them off your bucket list, such as Harrods, Liberty, Fenwick and Fortnum & Mason; head to Oxford Street for more than 300 designer outlets and high street names; go to Bond Street for the most exclusive jewellery and fashion stores in the city; or explore the fantastic brands of Carnaby Street.
+Visit the big department stores to tick them off your bucket list, such as Harrods, Liberty, Fenwick and Fortnum & Mason; head to Oxford Street for more than 300 designer outlets and high street names; go to Bond Street for the most exclusive jewelery and fashion stores in the city; or explore the fantastic brands of Carnaby Street.
 For boutique shopping, go to King’s Road in Chelsea or for vintage and antiques, don’t miss the Portobello Market.
+When you’ve ‘shopped till you’ve dropped’ you can then experience a fabulous dining experience in one of the best restaurants in London.

 Dartmoor National Park boasts wild, open moorlands, deep river valleys, and both a rich history and wildlife.
 Including rare species and great wildlife spotting opportunities for nature lovers.
 If this sounds like your kind of place, why not make a full weekend of it with some delicious cream tea thrown into the mix?